Open Records: Before 1914, First World War 1914-1918, and Second World War 1939-1945 (killed in action)

-All military records created before 1918, including the service files for those who served in First World War (1914-1918), and the service files for those killed in action during the Second World War (1939-1945), are open records and no access restrictions apply.
-Information about these records are provided in the relevant pages of the Military Heritage section of our Web site.
-Should you have questions, use the online genealogy inquiry form.
+All military records created before 1914, the service files for those who served in the First World War (1914-1918), and the service files for those killed in action during the Second World War (1939-1945), are open records and no access restrictions apply.

 For all other military service files (1919-1997), including Second World War (not killed in action), access restrictions apply.
 The personal information contained in the service files are protected by the provisions of privacy legislation.
 For the same reason, the database and indexes that are used to identify the files cannot be made available on our Web site.
 Only staff may access them; therefore there is no online database available